mithuan2002/reward-new/replit.md

 ## Recent Changes

+**August 9, 2025** - Migration to Replit Environment and Vercel Fix:
+- Successfully migrated from Replit Agent to standard Replit environment
+- Created PostgreSQL database to replace SQLite for production compatibility
+- Fixed Vercel authentication 500 errors by updating API structure for serverless functions
+- Migrated database schema from PostgreSQL-specific to unified schema
+- Added proper database connection handling for both development and production
+- Fixed all authentication routes to work properly on Vercel deployment
+- Updated API routing structure to support Vercel's serverless architecture
+- Project now works seamlessly in both Replit (development) and Vercel (production)

 **July 3, 2025** - Deployment Setup and Migration to Render:
 - Configured automatic database migrations on server startup
 - Added DEPLOYMENT.md guide for Render deployment